👨🏫 The Mastering Nuxt 3 course is now completed!

 Configuration

-All supported module options can be configured using the gtag key in your Nuxt configuration:
+All supported module options can be configured using the gtag key in your Nuxt configuration.
+An example of some of the options you can set:

 export default defineNuxtConfig({